davidrequena/multifastats/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 REALLY IMPORTANT TO DECLARE:
 - - - - - - - - - - - - - - -
-Some parts of the code were adapted from multiple available free sources developed by the scientific community, like SQUID's seqstat, Peter 'maubp' N50 (seqanswers.com) and biopython packages.
+Some parts of the code were adapted from multiple available free sources, developed by the scientific community, like SQUID's seqstat, Peter 'maubp' N50 (seqanswers.com) and biopython packages.
 This code is free to use, modify and distribute under the MIT License.

-***Thanks to my lab friends for exhaustively testing my code as intended bad users.
+*** Thanks to my lab friends for exhaustively testing my code as intended bad users.

 And please, share your doubts, comments, request to add new options or improves with us!
 Write to: david.requena.a@upch.pe